pygmy-twylyte/amble/amble_engine/brainstorm.md

 # Brainstorming Ideas for Amble

 ## CODING TODOs
-- take handler doesn't block action on restricted items in containers
+- TriggerAction to reset sequence flaq
+- TriggerAction to add spinner wedges
+- TriggerCondition / OverlayCondition / Flag method to detect is sequence complete
 - dev commands to teleport (DONE), get items / achievs
 - update giveToNpc to give more specific reasons for refusals.
 - trigger action to change the .read field on an item to update displays etc
-- idea: monolith room has HAL, but HAL is deactivated due to missing (removed) memory modules.
-Just sings "Daisy" over and over.
-Must find modules and replace them to talk to HAL and get access to the monolith
 - monolith will induce higher intelligence state or paradox acceptance ability that will allow AA-3B access
 - mechanism like window or portal -- where one can look outside the current room into another?
 - ambient spinner for elevators with Muzak

 ## FIXITs from runthroughs / CONTENT additions
+- HAL: monolith room has HAL, but HAL is deactivated due to missing (removed) memory modules.
+Must replace them to get access to the monolith.
+- HAL module locations:
+  * #1: EMH knows hidden location.
+EMH can only show player once player finds / repairs his mobile emitter.
+- overlays for HAL's room / observation room to match puzzle progress
 - read denials should be red
-- improve formatting of shed notice in mailbox
 - add warning / instruction label to read on poetry performer, and make it Initech